jacomyma/mapping-controversies/_pages/tuto-1-1.md

 * Make an annotated visualization, and share it

 **You need**
-* Tableau installed on your computer
+* Tableau Desktop installed on your computer
-* A Tableau license
+* A Tableau Desktop license
 * A Google account to use Google Slides

 # Case